Full Scale

 Enter product-market fit.

-You’ve probably heard about it before but couldn’t quite grasp what it is.
-It’s a concept that every fledging startups strive for before they can even speak about growth and profitability.
+What is product-market fit?
+Youโve probably heard about it before but couldnโt quite grasp what it is.
+Itโs a concept that every fledging startup strives for before they can even speak about growth and profitability.

 What is Product-Market Fit?

 Product-market fit describes a stage when a company serves the right product that satisfies a market need.
-It’s the initial step to building a successful business at which the company achieves exponential interest in their product(s).
+Itโs the initial step to building a successful business at which the company achieves exponential interest in its product(s).

 Andy Rachleff (co-founder of Wealthfront, Inc.) originally crafted this term.
-He got the idea from the investing style of Don Valentine, founder of the venture capital firm, Sequoia Capital.
-The term would later be popularized in the 2000s by venture capitalist Marc Andressen, co-founder at Andreessen Horowitz.
+He got the idea from the investing style of Don Valentine, founder of the venture capital firm Sequoia Capital.
+The term would later be popularized in the 2000s by venture capitalist Marc Andreessen, a co-founder at Andreessen Horowitz. ย ย ย

-Product-market fit is achieved when a company identifies a demand in the market and customers are willing to spend to address this demand.
-While this may seem obvious, some startups fail because they don’t consider if enough customers are willing to buy what they’re offering.
+You achieve product market fit when you identify demand in the market, and customers are willing to spend to address this demand.
+While this may seem obvious, some startups fail because they donโt consider if enough customers are willing to buy what theyโre offering.

 Achieving product-market fit bears more weight to the growth and longevity of a business.
-That being so, startups or early-stage companies should prioritize it before developing a product.
+Startups or early-stage companies should prioritize how to find product market fit before developing a product.

 Product-Market Fit Indicators